 Workers’ Comp Lawyers Representing Employers in Des Moines, Cedar Rapids and Omaha

-Possessing first-hand knowledge of and maintaining relationships with the very best medical providers, independent medical examiners, nurse case managers and vocational rehabilitation experts is an added but critical component of the firm’s legal services.
-Our 13 workers' compensation attorneys in Iowa and Nebraska, as well as our many highly trained paralegals, ensure that continuous and meaningful communication with the client occurs throughout the claim process.
+Possessing first-hand knowledge of and maintaining relationships with the best medical providers, independent medical examiners, nurse case managers and vocational rehabilitation experts is an added but critical component of the firm’s legal services.
+Our seven workers' compensation attorneys in Iowa and Nebraska, as well as our many highly trained paralegals, ensure that continuous and meaningful communication with the client occurs throughout the claim process.